2 Kings 4

 When the staff alone does not wake the child, Elisha goes to the house himself.
 He shuts the door.
 He prays.
 And then he lies upon the child - his mouth on the child's mouth, his eyes on the child's eyes, his hands on the child's hands.
 He stretches himself upon the dead body.
 The flesh of the child grows warm.
 Elisha returns, walks in the house, goes up and stretches himself again.
 Seven times the child sneezed.
 The child opened his eyes.

 This is the second raising of the dead in Scripture.
 Elijah had raised the widow's son (1 Kings 17:21-22).
-But now Elisha performs the same miracle again - not as echo, but as confirmation that the power to undo death rests in the hands of God's servants.
+Now Elisha performs the same miracle again as confirmation that the power to undo death rests in the hands of God's servants.
 The child who was promised is raised.
 The word of the Lord is vindicated.
 What seemed lost is restored.

 2 Kings 4:38-41Healing the Deadly Pottage

 38And Elisha came again to Gilgal: and there was a dearth in the land; and the sons of the prophets were sitting before him: and he said unto his servant, Set on the great pot, and seethe pottage for the sons of the prophets.
-39And one went out into the field to gather herbs, and found a wild vine, and gathered thereof wild gourds his lap full, and came and shred them into the pot of pottage: for they knew not what they were.
+39And one went out into the field to gather herbs, and found a wild vine, and gathered thereof wild gourds his lap full, and came and shred them into the pot of pottage: for they knew them not.
 40So they poured out for the men to eat.
-And it came to pass, as they were eating of the pottage, that they cried out, and said, O thou man of God, there is death in the pot: and they could not eat thereof.
-41But he said, Then bring me meal.
-And he cast it into the pot; and he said, Pour out now for the people, that they may eat.
+And it came to pass, as they were eating of the pottage, that they cried out, and said, O thou man of God, there is death in the pot.
+And they could not eat thereof.
+41But he said, Then bring meal.
+And he cast it into the pot; and he said, Pour out for the people, that they may eat.
 And there was no harm in the pot.

 There is a famine in the land.
 The sons of the prophets are gathered with Elisha at Gilgal, and he tells his servant to make pottage - a stew - for them to eat.
 Food is scarce, but they will share what they have.
 One of the prophets goes into the field to gather herbs to add to the pot.
 He finds a wild vine and fills his lap with wild gourds, thinking they are edible.
 He shreds them into the pottage.